 Skip to main content

-Creating a Profile
+Creating a profile

-In this howto we'll create a minder profile that checks whether secret scanning and dependabot for Python are enabled in a repository.
+In this howto we'll create a Minder profile that checks whether secret scanning and dependabot for Python are enabled in a repository.

 Prerequisites